 Brain fog isn’t an actual medical condition in and of itself.
 But muddled thinking, difficulty focusing, and long-lasting mental fatigue—a few of the common symptoms that people typically refer to as “brain fog”—often serve as a warning sign that something in your body is off-balance.
 If you want to burn off that brain fog and experience clearer, sharper thinking, it starts with understanding the underlying causes of brain fog (and how vitamins for brain fog can help).

-Brain fog syndrome: What is brain fog and what does brain fog feel like?
+What is brain fog syndrome, and what does it feel like?

 Everyone experiences brain fog differently.
 And while there’s no universally accepted medical definition of brain fog, it typically includes a wide-ranging category of symptoms, including: